 Grant of petroleum tenure situated over the south west native title settlement area

 Further information on the South West Settlement, including maps, boundary descriptions, and next steps can be found on the website of DPC.
-More information about the Aboriginal Heritage Act or advice can also be sought from the Department of Aboriginal Affairs – Email: firstname.lastname@example.org
+More information about the Aboriginal Heritage Act or advice can also be sought from the Department of Planning, Lands and Heritage – Email: firstname.lastname@example.org